logiqai/docs/eula/eula.md

 IMPORTANT: USE OF THE Apica Ascent SOFTWARE CONSTITUTES ACCEPTANCE OF THIS AGREEMENT.
 IF YOU DO NOT AGREE TO THIS AGREEMENT, DO NOT USE THE SOFTWARE.

-This END USER LICENSE Agreement (the “Agreement”) is made effective by and among end-customer (“Customer”), and Apica AB with a place of business at Apica AB, HQ.
-Corporate HQ, Malmskillnadsgatan 32, 14th floor, 111 51, Stockholm, Sweden.
+This END USER LICENSE Agreement (the “Agreement”) is made effective by and among end-customer (“Customer”), and Apica AB with a place of business at Apica Inc., US HQ, 222 Pacific Coast Highway, 10th Floor, El Segundo, CA 90245.

 The parties agree as follows: